Date Rape (song)

 "Date Rape" is a song by American ska punk band Sublime, originally recorded for their 1992 debut album, 40 Oz. to Freedom.
 It was first released as a single in 1991, but did not become a hit until four years later, when the Los Angeles radio station KROQ began adding it into their playlists and it quickly became one of their most requested songs.

 Lyrics and meaning

-The song is about a woman who gets date raped by a man who in return gets anally raped while in prison.
+The song is about a woman who gets date raped by a man who is convicted of the crime and in turn gets anally raped while in prison.